Chemotherapy for anal cancer

 Some chemo drugs can cause other, less common side effects.
 For example, some drugs can damage nerves.
 This can lead to problems with numbness, tingling, or pain in the hands and feet.

 Most side effects go away when treatment is over.
 Talk with your doctor or nurse about side effects, as there are often ways to help.
-To learn more, see our document Understanding Chemotherapy: A Guide for Patients and Families.
+To learn more, see our document A Guide to Chemotherapy.

 Last Medical Review: 06/10/2014